 If your network has a lot of traffic, then caching at the load balancers and network gateways can also free up a lot of bandwidth.

-Network bandwidth maximizers
+Network bandwidth maximization tools

 As you can see from the tasks outlined above, your starting point for maximizing your bandwidth is to get information on how your network performs in the moment.
 You need to find out where the demand for bandwidth lies, both physically and in terms of traffic types.

-See also: 6 Best Network Traffic Monitors
+See also: The Best Network Traffic Monitors

 A bandwidth monitoring system fulfills these needs.
 The complexity of the monitor that you choose depends on the size of your network and the typical traffic volumes that it carries.
 The list below ranges from bandwidth monitors with extensive analytical capabilities for large networks through to simpler systems that would work well for small enterprises.